-Assessment of expectedness for SAEs will be determined by Gilead using reference safety information specified in the investigator's brochure or relevant local label as applicable.
+Assessment of expectedness for SAEs will be determined by Gilead using reference safety information specified in the investigator's brochure, EU Summary of Product Characteristics (SmPC), or relevant local label as applicable.

 All investigators will receive a safety letter notifying them of relevant SUSAR reports associated with any study IMP.
 The investigator should notify the IRB or IEC of SUSAR reports as soon as is practical, where this is required by local regulatory agencies, and in accordance with the local institutional policy.